 - Cancer itself can increase infection risk

 - Poor nutrition can affect infection risk in people with cancer

 - Low white blood cell (neutrophil) counts and the risk of infection

 What are infections and who is at risk?

-When germs (also called microbes or microorganisms) enter the body, multiply, and cause harm or illness the result is an infection.
+Infections are caused by germs (also called microbes or microorganisms) that enter the body, multiply, and cause harm or illness.
 The main types of germs are bacteria, viruses, protozoa (some of which act as parasites), and fungal organisms (also called fungi).

 Infections that develop in people who have cancer or are getting cancer treatment can be more serious than those in people who are otherwise healthy.
 They can also be harder to treat.
 If you have cancer, it’s important to find and treat infections early, before they get worse and spread.
 This information can help you learn what to look for and what to do if you do get an infection.
 This is one part of a series on information about cancer patients and their risk of infection.

 - To learn more about different types of infections and how they’re commonly treated, see Causes (Germs) and Treatment of Infections in People With Cancer.